 Join one of the daily turtle kayaking tours run by Broome Adventure Company and not only are you likely to spot a turtle or two (as well as manta rays and an abundance of fish) but you’ll also experience the best of Broome’s waterways.
 The fast-moving tides reveal and conceal secret beaches and caves as well as bring natural rock pools to life.
-Catch an outdoor flick

 See a movie

 Broome’s man-made attractions are no less impressive than its natural ones.
-Sun Pictures, the world’s oldest operating open-air cinema, is arguably the best known of the town’s charming throwbacks to the past.
+Sun Pictures, the world’s oldest operating open-air cinema, is arguably the best-known of the town’s charming throwbacks to the past.
 In addition to screening films under the stars, morning tours of the cinema are conducted during the dry season.

-View Indigenous art
+View Aboriginal art

-Indigenous artwork is another way visitors to Broome can connect meaningfully with the Kimberley.
+Aboriginal artwork is another way visitors to Broome can connect meaningfully with the Kimberley.
 Housed in a century-old bungalow, the Short Street Gallery maintains a robust exhibition calendar and acts as an agent for Yulparija artists based in Bidyadanga, a community some 200 kilometres south of Broome.
 Intrepid wanderers, on the other hand, can download a self-drive Kimberley Aboriginal Art Trail Map and explore the art centres, studios and galleries in the region.